-Cream In My Coffee is about Brand Metaphors and why you’ll not only need one to sustain a company with employees but, particularly for a corporation that is marketing to the general public.
-Metaphors are how we understand and both describe and explain the world.
-When used behind a brand, they can produce extraordinary results.
+Cream In My Coffee is about Brand Metaphors and why you’ll not only need one to sustain a great and profitable company with solid employees but, particularly for a corporation that is marketing to the general public (B2C).
+Metaphors are how we understand and both describe or explain the world around us.
+We use them all the time, each and every day.
+When used behind a new or old brand, they can produce extraordinary results.

-Brand Metaphors are quite simply the master stroke toward gaining any notable success and it is absolutely necessary to usurp the competition… easily.
+Brand Metaphors are quite simply the master stroke toward gaining any notable success.
+One, it is absolutely necessary to usurp the competition… easily.
+Two, it creates a deep connection with the audience subconsciously and emotionally.
+Third, the metaphor should be deep enough to pierce the veil of reality bypassing the conscious and rationale mind.

 A Back Story:

 There was an art project in the millennial year where life-sized sculptures of fiber-glass or cemented cows that were placed around NYC streets and parks.
-It was an Urban Art Project.
+It was an urban art project funded by the city.
 A year later the cows were auctioned off to the public and business sector and the money was donated toward future projects.
-New York City is nice.
+New York City is nice like that.
+Not always, sometimes.

 If I had the opportunity to do one of these, below is the design I would’ve opted to do.
 I would’ve called it: Cream in My Coffee.